-Dealing with the aftermath of any disaster that has affected your home can be a traumatic situation filled with stress and uncertainty.
-Paul Davis shares the following tips and information that should help the recovery process go smoother.
+Having to deal with the aftermath of any disaster that has affected your home can often be a traumatic situation filled with uncertainty and stress.
+Paul Davis shares the following information and tips that will help provide a smoother recovery process.

 Contact Paul Davis for all your property damage needs.
 (919) 331-2030

-- Of course, it is extremely important to make sure you and your family (and don’t forget pets) are unharmed and that you contact your friends and relatives to assure them that you are all safe.
+- Of course, it is always important to be sure you and your family (and don’t forget your pets) are secure and that you contact your relatives and friends to let them know you are safe.

 - Report the damage to your insurance company as soon as you possibly can.